 Diving in at the deep end

 After a great deal of research, one of our Resourcing Consultants and Health & Wellbeing champions, Debbie Bradbury wanted to raise awareness of the various benefits of drinking enough water… and so the RBS Hydration Challenge was born.

-The premise of the challenge was not only to stay hydrated by drinking a minimum of 8 glasses of water throughout the day, but also to educate and alert people to the dangers of dehydration.
+The premise of the challenge was not only to stay hydrated by drinking 8 glasses of fluid throughout the day, but also to educate and alert people to the dangers of dehydration.
 When we feel thirsty, we often opt for drinks that actually do more harm than good.
 A popular go to are drinks that contain caffeine, and although we may think we have control of our intake by staying below 2 or 3 cups of tea or coffee a day, a lot of people are unaware of the amount of caffeine in soft drinks.
 Caffeine, like alcohol is a diuretic, and we can easily exceed the recommended consumption without even noticing, contributing to dehydration.
 Thirst is also frequently confused for hunger and we often turn to food when our bodies are actually craving water.